dejoy-io/mini-apps-docs/apps-communication/methods.md

 This section contains a list of available methods to call with their names, description, and parameters.
 In case, Mini App does not satisfy the minimal method version requirement, nothing will happen.
 The native app just doesn't know which method should be called as long as it is not defined internally.

 ### iframe_ready
 Notifies parent iframe about the current frame is ready.
-This method is only used in the Web version of Dejoy.
+This method is only used in the Web version of DeJoy.
 As a result, Mini App will receive ```set_custom_style``` event.

 |Field|	Type	|Description
 |-|-|-|